freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/understand-the-hazards-of-using-imperative-code.english.md

 // When you open a new tab at the end Window.prototype.tabOpen = function (tab) {
-  this.tabs.push('new tab'); // let's open a new tab for now return this;
+  this.tabs.push('new tab'); // Let's open a new tab for now return this;
 };

 // When you close a tab
 Window.prototype.tabClose = function (index) {
-  var tabsBeforeIndex = this.tabs.slice(0, index); // get the tabs before the tab var tabsAfterIndex = this.tabs.slice(index + 1); // get the tabs after the tab
+  var tabsBeforeIndex = this.tabs.slice(0, index); // Get the tabs before the tab var tabsAfterIndex = this.tabs.slice(index + 1); // Get the tabs after the tab

-  this.tabs = tabsBeforeIndex.concat(tabsAfterIndex); // join them together
+  this.tabs = tabsBeforeIndex.concat(tabsAfterIndex); // Join them together
   return this;
  };